Mariya Shkarletova: Military career

 After the Red Army retook Kupiansk Raion in 1943 Shkarletova joined the army and was sent to brief medical courses in Millerovo.
-After graduating those courses in October she was deployed in the 170th Guards Rifle Regiment of the 57th Guards Rifle Division.
+After graduating from those courses in October she was deployed in the 170th Guards Rifle Regiment of the 57th Guards Rifle Division.
 Despite being a medic she participated in direct combat, and on several occasions led her unit in fighting on the Eastern Front.
-The regiment fought in multiple battles for control of strategic riverbanks on the Dnieper, Ingulets, Dniester, Southern Bug, and Vistula; in the Vistula operation near Warsaw she participated an advance to establish a bridgehead on the right bank under heavy enemy fire.
+The regiment fought in multiple battles for control of strategic riverbanks on the Dnieper, Ingulets, Dniester, Southern Bug, and Vistula; in the Vistula operation near Warsaw she participated in an advance to establish a bridgehead on the right bank under heavy enemy fire.
 As the only medic of the landing group, she had to run under heavy artillery fire and shelling attacks to provide first aid and carry the wounded to the safety of the forest.
 She evacuated over 100 wounded under the cover of darkness across the Vistula River for which she was awarded the title Hero of the Soviet Union in March 1945.